-After you have made a complaint, it should be resolved within the following maximum
+After you have made a complaint, it should be resolved within the following maximum time frames:

 Complaints relating to postal packets posted from abroad to the Republic of Ireland can be made to An Post, provided that the inquiries are presented within a period of six months from the day after that on which the postal packet was posted.